 Subhash Chandra, billionaire founder of Zee TV satellite television channel.
 He dropped out of college to help his family.
 He became a rice trader and later founded Essel Propack.

 Coco Chanel (Gabrielle Bonheur Chanel) fashion designer.
 She left the orphanage at the age of 18 to pursue a career as a cabaret singer.
+She never attended college.

 Do Won Chang, billionaire co-founder of Forever 21 retail chain.
 He never attended college.